Image

 That includes commerce results, by the way.

 Google’s reorientation as a discovery engine doesn’t exclude quality products, especially if shopping is part of a user’s search intent.
-Just don’t expect your eCommerce shop to enjoy the same visibility and funnel effectiveness that it would on certain social platforms.
+Just don’t expect your e-commerce shop to enjoy the same visibility and funnel effectiveness that it would on certain social platforms.

 Who’s Floundering and Who’s Flourishing